DevOpsPlayground/Terraform-X-Minecraft/lab_1/README.md

 After ~60 seconds you should see your block at `<your-panda>.devopsplayground.org:8123`

 ## Terraform state
-Once we applied the configuration - lets have a quick look on what kind sorcery Terraform did for us behind the scenes.
+Once we applied the configuration - let's have a quick look at what kind of sorcery Terraform did for us behind the scenes.
 Let's type:

 ```bash
 ls-al